major-segfault/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ### Prerequisite Knowledge

+You must at least _this tall_ to ride this ride.

-Domain-Driven Design has a steep learning-curve.
+Jokes aside, Domain-Driven Design has a steep learning-curve.
 I won't lie about that.

 Domain-Driven Developers need to be comfortable with the following:

 - Object-Oriented Programming Basics
 - Object-Oriented Programming Design Principles (composition > inheritance, referring to abstractions, SOLID Principles)